Vyral/joe-corbisiero/_posts/2023-10-03-beyond-investment-how-homeownership-transforms-lives-and-wallets.md

 {% include excerpt.html %}

 Owning a home is a significant milestone in life that many of us aspire to achieve.
 It's not just a financial decision; it's an emotional journey that brings stability, creativity, and a sense of accomplishment.
-Today, we'll explore the personal experiences of Maria and Joe as homeowners and how they stumbled upon the surprising financial benefits of homeownership.
+Today, we'll explore the personal experiences of Maria and James as homeowners and how they stumbled upon the surprising financial benefits of homeownership.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video.**